hugocotoflorez/lu/README.md

 and parenthesis is not neded.
 The arguments are in the form `type name [= default]`.
 The `...` points is to say that more arguements can be provided.
 If a unknown number of arguemts can be provided use arrays or some data structure that fits better.
 The function body have its own scope.
+Main function have to return int so the type can be not provided.

 ```c
 none say_hello(str name) {